yitongc19/strategy-game/README.txt

     Click on Play to initialize players.
 Choose the number of players and then enter the names of the players one by one.
 Remember to choose a color for your player.
 When you are done, click start to enter the construct building phase for player1.

+    Each player has one minute at most each round to construct buildings.
+Click on the base in the current base panel and the available buildings will show up.
+Hover on the building to see what kind of minions the building will spawn.
+Click on the building and the system will ask whether you confirm constructing the selected building at the selected position.
+Each player starts with 500 gold at the beginning.
+Choose your buildings wisely.

+    The game will loop through all of the players so that everyone can construct their own buildings.
+Clicking finish before time is up jumps right next to the next player.
+After the last player finishes constructing building, the game enters the fight phase where minions will spawn from the buildings and fight each other automatically.

+    Minions from each side will march toward the enemy base on the same lane and fight anything on their way.
+If a minion reaches the base, it will be transported to the king lane to fight/protect the kings.
+Each team can click the buff button to add health to the king.

+    After all of the minions are dead for the currect round, the game enter another building phase for all of the players.
+Players earn gold by killing minions.
+After this construct phase, there is another fight phase with new minions spawned.

+    The game ends when one of the king dies.
+A window will popup once that happens and click on the see score will allow players to see their individual score.
+On this page, players can choose to play again or to quit game.

+- Known Bugs

+    When the King dies, the message that informs the players about the death pops up for multiple times.
+We believe that's because that popUpWindow is constructed for each minion in the game.